DES-Lab/Q-learning-under-Partial-Observability/README.md

-## Installation Process for Comparison
+## Installation Process
 Due to the older version of tensorflow reacquired by stable baselines v.2, ensure that you have Python 3.6 installed.
+Note that our algorithm works with Python 3.6 and newer versions, but for the sake of comparison use Python3.6.

 With python 3.6 create the [virtual enviroment](https://python.land/virtual-environments/virtualent):
 ```